HomeSite Map

 (Meredith Willson)

-The significance of “Till There Was You” in The Beatles' recorded canon appears to be infinitesimally small to most Beatles fans, many not having knowledge of them even recording the song.
-In fact, some sheet music books which claim to include all of the released Beatles material omit the song, not because of it being a cover song, but simply because they forgot to include it.
+The significance of the song “Till There Was You” within The Beatles' recorded canon appears to be infinitesimally small to most Beatles fans, many not having knowledge of them even recording the track.
+In fact, some sheet music books claiming to include all the released Beatles material omit the song, not because of it being a cover song, but simply because they forgot to include it.

-January 1st, 1962, was a monumental day in The Beatles career.
-Brian Epstein had arranged an audition for the band at Decca Records and had hand-picked fifteen songs for them to perform in their studio.
-Brian’s intent was to show off every facet of their talent, so he chose to include a couple of soft ballads in the hope of appealing to a more adult audience.
-The entire audition was recorded on that day to enable the A & R staff to review the recordings in making their decision about signing the group to their record label.
+January 1st, 1962, was a monumental day in The Beatles' career.
+Brian Epstein had arranged an audition for the group at Decca Records and had hand-picked fifteen songs for them to perform that day.
+His intent was to display every facet of their talent, so he chose to incorporate a couple of softer ballads in the hopes of appealing to a more adult audience.
+Their audition was recorded in full on that day to enable the A & R staff to review the recordings in making their decision about signing the group to their record label.

-On February 13th, 1962, Brian Epstein met with George Martin, who was the head of A & R at EMI’s Parlophone Records.
-George Martin, who was looking for the next pop idol to be secured to his small label, eagerly listened to the discs of the Decca audition.
+On February 13th, 1962, Brian Epstein met up with George Martin, who was head of the A & R Department at EMI’s Parlophone Records.
+George Martin, who had been looking for the next pop idol to be secured to his small label, eagerly listened to the discs of their Decca audition.
 Although not overly-impressed, “Till There Was You” stuck out like a sore thumb.
 He was impressed by George Harrison's guitar work as well as McCartney’s vocals, which earmarked Paul as a possible lead singer of the group in George Martin’s mind.
-He concluded that it might be worth his while giving The Beatles a proper audition for EMI, which was eventually slated for June 6th, 1962.
+He concluded that it might be worth his while giving The Beatles a proper audition for EMI, which was later slated for June 6th, 1962.

 As it turned out, John Lennon was wrong in this case.
-It was the inclusion of the soft ballad “Till There Was You” that got them the audition with EMI, which led to them being signed up to the Parlophone label.
-This event, in turn, gave them the chance to show what they could do as performers and songwriters which, shortly thereafter, made The Beatles a household name around the world.
-The power that this song and The Beatles’ performance of it wielded was remembered by Brian Epstein, as it was wheeled out on different strategic occasions when they were in a position to impress, such as at the Royal Command Performance at the Prince Of Wales Theatre on November 4th, 1963, and their first Ed Sullivan Show appearance on February 9th, 1964.
+It was the inclusion of the soft ballad “Till There Was You” that got The Beatles the audition with EMI, thus leading to the band being signed up to the Parlophone label.
+This event, in turn, gave them the opportunity to display what they were capable of as performers and songwriters which, shortly thereafter, made the group a household name around the world.
+The power that this song and The Beatles’ performance of it wielded was remembered by Brian Epstein, as it was wheeled out on different strategic occasions when they were in a position to impress, such as at the Royal Command Performance at the Prince Of Wales Theatre on November 4th, 1963, and their dubut Ed Sullivan Show appearance on February 9th, 1964.

 Songwriting History

-“Till There Was You” was written by composer, songwriter, conductor and playwright Meredith Willson, originally titled "Till I Met You" as first recorded by Eileen Wilson on October 25th, 1950 and as featured on the January 14th, 1951 episode of NBC's radio show "The Big Show" sung by Fran Warren.
-Eventually, Meridith Willson changed the title to "Till There Was You" and adapted the song for his Tony Award and Grammy Award winning musical “The Music Man.”
-Meredith Willson, born Robert Meredith Reiniger, attended Julliard in New York City (back when it was called the Institute of Musical Art) and became accomplished as a flautist and piccolo player.
-He was privileged to be a member of John Philip Sousa’s band between 1921 and 1923, and then the New York Philharmonic Orchestra between 1924 and 1929.
+“Till There Was You” was composed by playwright, songwriter and conductor Meredith Willson, but it was originally entitled "Till I Met You" as was first recorded by vocalist Eileen Wilson on October 25th, 1950 and debuted on a January 14th, 1951 episode of NBC's radio program "The Big Show" sung by Fran Warren.
+Eventually, Meridith Willson changed the title into "Till There Was You" and later adapted the piece for his Tony and Grammy Award winning musical “The Music Man.”
+Meredith Willson, born Robert Meredith Reiniger, attended Julliard in New York City (back when it was called the Institute of Musical Art) becoming an accomplished flautist and piccolo player.
+He was privileged to be a member of John Philip Sousa’s band from 1921 to 1923, and The New York Philharmonic Orchestra between 1924 and 1929.

-Meredith Willson started working for movies shortly thereafter, garnering Academy Award nominations for his work on Charlie Chaplin‘s “The Great Dictator” in 1940 as well as “The Little Foxes” in 1941.
-During World War II, he worked with Armed Forces Radio Service, which teamed him up with George Burns, Gracie Allen and Bill Goodwin.
-He earned a regular spot on the Burns And Allen radio show, as well as serving as their bandleader.
-After the war, he became the musical director for the NBC comedy / variety radio show entitled “The Big Show” which featured Tallulah Bankhead as its host, the early incarnation of "Till There Was You" being featured therein as detailed above.
+Meredith Willson started working in the movie industry shortly thereafter, garnering Academy Award nominations for his efforts with Charlie Chaplin‘s “The Great Dictator” in 1940 as well as “The Little Foxes” from 1941.
+During World War II, Meredith Willson worked with Armed Forces Radio Service, featuring Bill Boodwin, George Burns and Gracie Allewn.
+This led to Meredith Willson earning himself a regular role on the Burns And Allen radio show, as well as serving as bandleader.
+After the war ended, he became the musical director for the NBC comedy/variety radio program entitled “The Big Show” featuring Tallulah Bankhead as its host, his earlier incarnation of "Till There Was You" being broadcast therein as detailed above.
 “May The Good Lord Bless And Keep You” was the title of the famous song that Meredith Willson wrote as featured on this program.

-Meredith Willson wrote a total of four musicals in his lifetime, the first and most successful being “The Music Man,” which premiered on Broadway in 1957.
-Taking eight years and thirty revisions to complete, he wrote over 40 songs for the musical, including his newly revised “Till There Was You.”
-The song was so highly regarded that it was actually released as a single before the musical hit Broadway.
-Promotional copies of the single were released on November 26th, 1957, which was produced by Nelson Riddle and sung by seventeen-year-old Sue Raney.
+Meredith Willson composed a total of four musicals during his lifetime, the first and most successful one being “The Music Man,” having its Broadway debut in 1957.
+After around eight years and thirty revisions to complete, he wrote over 40 songs for the musical, which included his new revision of “Till There Was You.”
+This song was so highly respected that it came out as a single on Capitol Records before the musical premiered on Broadway.
+Promo copies of the single were released on November 26th, 1957, which was produced by Nelson Riddle and sung by seventeen-year-old Sue Raney.

-The cast recording album for the musical, released in January of 1958, won the first Grammy Award for the category Best Original Cast Album (Broadway or TV) ever issued.
-The album contains “Till There Was You” sung by actress Barbara Cook.
-The musical was adapted to the big screen in 1962 and featured Shirley Jones singing the song, as featured on the "Music Man" Origianal Soundtrack album.
+The cast recording album for this musical, released in January of 1958, won the first Grammy Award for the category Best Original Cast Album (Broadway or TV) ever issued.
+The soundtrack album features “Till There Was You” sung by actress Barbara Cook.
+This play was adapted for the big screen in 1962 and featured actress Shirley Jones singing the song, this also being included on the "Music Man" Origianal Soundtrack album.

-The song, as featured in the second act of "The Music Man," is a vehicle for the female lead character Marian Paroo (played by Shirley Jones in the film) to sing to the male lead character Harold as they meet at the agreed spot at the footbridge.
-Marian Paroo proceeds to tell Harold the difference he’s made in her life through the lyrics of this song.
+The song, as featured in Act Two of "The Music Man," was a vehicle for the female lead character named Marian Paroo (played by Shirley Jones in the movie) to sing to the male lead character Harold as they meet at the agreed upon place, which was at the footbridge.
+Marian Paroo here proceeds to tell Harold about the impact he has made in her life through the lyrics of this song.

-“I didn’t know that was from the musical 'The Music Man' until many years later.
-This led me to songs like 'A Taste Of Honey' and things which were slightly to the left and the right of rock n' roll...I could never see the differency between a beautiful melody and a cool rock 'n' roll song.
-I leart to love all the ballady stuff through my dad and relatives - 'Till There Was You,' 'My Funny Valentine' - I thought these were good tunes.
-The fact that we wern't ashamed of those leanings meant that the band could be a bit more varied.
-And there was a need for that, because we played cabaret a lot...The Lennon / McCartney songwriting collaboration was forming during that period.
+“I did not know that was from the musical 'The Music Man' until many years later.
+This led me to songs like 'A Taste Of Honey' and things which were slightly to the left and the right of rock and roll...I could never see the difference between a beautiful melody and a cool rock and roll song.
+I leart to love all the ballady stuff through my father and relatives - 'Till There Was You,' 'My Funny Valentine' - I thought these were good tunes.
+The fact that we were not ashamed of those leanings meant that the band could be a bit more varied.
+There was a need for that, because we played cabaret a lot...The Lennon / McCartney songwriting collaboration was forming during that period.
 We went on from 'Love Me Do' to writing deeper, much more intense things.
-So it was just as well someone didn't come up and tell us how uncool 'Till There Was You' was."
+So it was just as well somebody didn't come up and tell us how uncool 'Till There Was You' was."

-Peggy Lee’s version, with its jazz-styled lead guitar, became the basis for The Beatles' rendition of the song.
-Paul skillfully rearranged the song to suit their four-piece guitar / bass / drums lineup and respectfully perfected the song with its Broadway-esque sentimentality in a convincing and confident way.
-The enormously successful singer Peggy Lee continued to have an admirer in Paul McCartney who wrote and produced the title track of her 1974 album “Let’s Love.”
+Peggy Lee’s version, with its jazzy-styled lead guitar and vocal stylings, became the basis for The Beatles' adaptation.
+McCartney skillfully rearranged the song to showcase the four-piece guitar/bass/drums lineup but also perfecting it respectfully with its Broadway-esque sentimentality in the most confident way that he could.
+Peggy Lee continued to have an admirer in Paul who composed and produced the title track of her 1974 album “Let’s Love.”

 Recording History

-January 1st, 1962, the first day The Beatles entered a recording studio to record “Till There Was You,” was actually the first time The Beatles entered any proper recording studio at all.
-This was their audition for Decca Records at Decca Studios in London, which was less than two miles from EMI studios where they were to acquire their official contract later in the year.
-Manager Brian Epstein hand-picked "Till There Was You" for this audition to display the versitility of the group, this selection also being contained on a suggested song list he prepared for their initial EMI session six months later.
+January 1st, 1962, this being the first day The Beatles entered a recording studio to record the song “Till There Was You,” was actually the very first time that the band entered any proper recording studio at all.
+This was their audition for Decca Records at Decca Studios down in London, its location being less than two miles from EMI Studios where they were to procure their official recording contract later that same year.
+Brian Epstein hand-picked "Till There Was You" for the audition to display the band's versitility, this selection also being featured on a suggested song list he prepared for their initial EMI session six months later.

-Having failed the Decca audition, the next official studio appearance of the song was on July 18th, 1963 at EMI Studio Two during their first recording session for their second British album “With The Beatles.”
-"I looked at the recording scene," Paul remembers in Mark Lewisohn's book "The Beatles Recording Sessions," "and realized that a few people were taking offbeat songs, putting them into their acts and modernizing them a bit.
+Having failed the Decca audition, the next official studio appearance of this song was on July 18th, 1963 at EMI Studio Two during the group's first recording session for their second album that they eventually called “With The Beatles.”
+"I looked at the recording scene," McCartney related in Mark Lewisohn's 1988 book "The Beatles Recording Sessions," "and realized that a few people were taking offbeat songs, putting them into their acts and modernizing them a bit.
 So I looked at a few songs with that in mind.
 'Till There Was You' was one; no one was doing that except Peggy Lee so I thought it'd be nice to play."
-At approximately 10 pm, the Beatles ran through three takes of the song, two of them complete, before deciding to return to the song on another day.
-The instrumentation was the same as the Decca session a year and a half earlier, this time with Ringo on the drum kit.
+At approximately 10 pm, they ran through three takes of the song, two of them complete, before deciding to return to the song on another day.
+Their instrumentation was the same as the Decca session a year and a half earlier, this time with Ringo on the drum kit.

-The remake of the song ran from approximately 5:30 to 6 pm needing five takes to perfect, which were numbered "take four" through "take eight" to take into account the three takes of the previous session.
-The arrangement was modified from their Decca audition to have only one guitar solo, which also eliminated the need for a further repeat of the bridge and final verse.
-"Take eight" was deemed the best, which was a full band performance with no overdubs needed.
+The remake of the song was recorded between 5:30 to 6 pm approximately and required just five takes to perfect, which were numbered "take four" through "take eight" to take into account the three takes they recorded at the previous session.
+The arrangement was modified from their Decca audition to have only one guitar solo, which also eliminated the need for a further repeat of the bridge and a final verse.
+"Take eight" was considered best, this being a full band live performance without any overdubs needed.

-August 21st, 1963 saw the mono mix of the song being tackled, which was attended only by George Martin and engineers Norman Smith and Geoff Emerick in Studio Two of EMI.
-October 29th, 1963 saw the stereo mix of the song performed in Studio three with the same EMI staff present, with the addition of the mysterious B.T. as second engineer.
-This is the stereo mix heard on the stereo version of "Meet The Beatles!" as well as the mono version because of Capitol Records choosing to create a mono "Type B" mix down of the stereo mix.
+August 21st, 1963 saw the mono mix of the song being tackled, which was attended only by George Martin and engineers Norman Smith and Geoff Emerick in the EMI Studio Two control room.
+October 29th, 1963 saw the stereo mix of the song created in the EMI Studio Three control room by the same staff, with the addition of the mysterious B.T. as second engineer.
+This was the stereo mix heard on the stereo version of "Meet The Beatles!" as well as the mono version because of Capitol Records choosing to create a mono "Type B" mix down of the stereo mix.

-The Beatles recorded "Till There Was You" five more times for BBC radio, the first being on September 3rd, 1963 in Studio Two of Aeolian Hall in London between 2 and 4:30 pm for the thirteenth edition of “Pop Go The Beatles,” which was produced by Terry Henebery and broadcast on September 10th, 1963 between 5 and 5:29 pm.
-Then came the "Royal Command Performance" recording of the song on November 4th, 1963 at the Prince Of Wales Theatre in London, this being broadcast on the BBC Radio Light Programme on November 10th between 7:35 and 8:30 pm, as well as on ITV British television that same day.
+The Beatles recorded "Till There Was You" five more times for BBC broadcast, the first being on September 3rd, 1963 in Studio Two of Aeolian Hall in London between 2 and 4:30 pm for the thirteenth edition of “Pop Go The Beatles,” which was produced by Terry Henebery and aired on September 10th, 1963 between 5 and 5:29 pm.
+Then came the "Royal Command Performance" recording of the song on November 4th, 1963 at London's Prince Of Wales Theatre, this being broadcast on the BBC Radio Light Programme on November 10th between 7:35 and 8:30 pm, as well as on ITV British television that same day.

-Then on December 17th, 1963, they recorded the song at The Playhouse Theatre in London between 3 and 6:30 pm for “Saturday Club,” which was broadcast on December 21st between 10 am and 12 noon.
-They recorded the song again the following day, December 18th, 1963, at BBC Paris Studio in London between 7 and 10:30 pm for the first edition of their new radio show “From Us To You,” which was produced by Bryant Marriott and broadcast on December 26th between 10 am and 12 noon.
-Their February 28th, 1964 recording of the song in Studio One of BBC Piccadilly Studios in London between 6:30 and 9 pm was produced by Bryant Marriott and was broadcast on the second installment of the radio show “From Us To You” on March 30th of that year.
+Then on December 17th, 1963, the group recorded it yet again at The Playhouse Theatre in London between 3 and 6:30 pm for “Saturday Club,” which aired on December 21st between 10 am and 12 noon.
+They recorded the song again the following day, December 18th, 1963, at BBC Paris Studio in London between 7 and 10:30 pm for the first edition of their new radio program “From Us To You,” which was produced by Bryant Marriott and broadcast on December 26th between 10 am and 12 noon.
+Their February 28th, 1964 recording of the song in Studio One of BBC Piccadilly Studios in London between 6:30 and 9 pm was produced by Bryant Marriott and aired on the second installment of the radio show “From Us To You” on March 30th of that year.

-The Beatles did touch on the song one more time on January 10th, 1969, during the recording / filming sessions for the "Get Back / Let It Be" project.
-This took place at Twickenham Film Studios but did not appear in the movie or soundtrack album.
+The Beatles did touch on the song one more time on January 10th, 1969, during the recording/filming sessions for the "Get Back/Let It Be" project.
+This happened at Twickenham Film Studios but did not appear in the movie or soundtrack album.

 Song Structure and Style

-The song structure of “Till There Was You” could very well have been the model used by Lennon and McCartney for their early songwriting years, this being the perfect song structure example for that time period.
-We see here that classic case of 'verse/ verse/ bridge/ verse' (or aaba) with the title of the song at the end of each verse used as a hook-line identifying without any doubt what the title of the song is, as well as the obvious intent of the lyric story.
-This exact model was used to good effect in Lennon / McCartney originals up to this time, such as in “I Saw Her Standing There,” “Misery” and “From Me To You,” and would continue to be used throughout their career, as well as being creatively expanded upon.
+The song structure utilized for “Till There Was You” could very well have been the model used by Lennon and McCartney for their early songwriting years, this being the perfect song structure example for that time period.
+We see here that classic case of 'verse/ verse/ bridge/ verse' (aaba) with the title of the song at the end of every verse used as a hook-line that identifies, without any doubt, the song's title, along with this as being the obvious intention of the lyrical story.
+This identical model was incorporated to superb effect in Lennon / McCartney originals up until this time, such as in “I Saw Her Standing There,” “Misery” and “From Me To You,” and would also continue to be utilized and expanded upon throughout their career.
 In this case, though, a solo section is included, which is played over the verse chords as is standard, followed by another bridge and then a repetition of the final verse.

-The song begins with a four measure instrumental introduction with raising guitar chords and a simple but effective precursor to the guitar solo we will hear from George Harrison later in the song.
-The first verse commences with Paul’s convincing vocal work.
-This first verse differs from the rest in structure only by its raised ending phrase, which creates anticipation for the second verse.
-The eight measure bridge creates a perfect contrast with its octave jump in the melody line, which tests Paul’s vocal abilities.
-The transition back to the third verse creates a satisfying feeling to the song, as the structure's ending makes you feel that everything has been said.
+It all begins with a four measure instrumental introduction with some raising guitar chords and a simple but effective precursor to the solo we will hear from George Harrison a little bit later on.
+The first verse begins with McCartney’s convincing vocal work but differs from the song's other verses in structure only by its raised ending phrase, which creates an anticipation for the verse that comes afterward.
+The eight measure bridge generates an interesting contrast with its octave jump in the melody line, thus revealing Paul’s vocal abilities.
+The next transition back to another verse creates quite a satisfying feeling to the arrangement, as the structure's conclusion allows the listener to feel that everything has been said.
 Harrison’s beautiful guitar solo is then heard against the chord structure of a verse, which is then followed by a repeat of the bridge and third verse.
-A six measure conclusion to the song follows the final verse, emphasizing once again the song's title, with the final note dramatically held through two chord changes before the final acoustic guitar strum ends the song with a delicate touch of finality.
-This, therefore, is a masterful example of songwriting created by a classic songwriter with much experience under his belt.
+A six measure conclusion to the song follows the final verse, emphasizing once again the song's title, with the final note dramatically held through two chord changes before the final acoustic guitar strum concludes the song with a delicate touch of finality.
+This, therefore, is a masterful example of songwriting from a composer with much experience under his belt.

-Not to say that The Beatles couldn’t poke a little fun at the extreme schmaltz of the lyrics, evident in the over-pronunciation of the “c” of the word ‘music’ on their Decca version of the song, as well as the American-ized pronunciation of the word “saw” as “sar” in the released version.
-Paul continued this ruse during 1963, as evidenced on the “Royal Variety Performance” in November, but relented to the seriousness of their American premier on “The Ed Sullivan Show” in 1964 to sing it straight.
+Not to say that The Beatles couldn’t poke a little fun at the extreme schmaltz of the lyrics, evident in the over-pronunciation of the “c” of the word ‘music’ on their Decca recording of the song, as well as the American-ized pronunciation of the word “saw” as “sar” in the released version.
+Paul continued this ruse during 1963, as later evidenced on the “Royal Variety Performance” in November, but relented to the seriousness the group needed to portray at their American premier on “The Ed Sullivan Show” in 1964 by singing it straight.

-The lyrics express the simple sentiment of not having been able to enjoy the beauty of life, such as bells ringing and birds “winging,” until the singer met his/her true love.
-As the bridge testifies, “music” was then realized for the first time, as well as finally noticing “love all around” the singer that was never noticed “till there was you.”
-Hardly the example of storytelling that appeared in popular songwriting of the mid '60s, but a prime model of what a perfectly suited set of lyrics can convey with the suitable melody to accompany it.
+The song's lyrics expressed the simple sentiment of not having been able to enjoy the loveliness of life, such as bells ringing and birds “winging,” until the singer met his/her true love.
+As the bridge testified, “music” was then realized for the first time, as well as finally noticing “love all around” the singer that was never noticed “till there was you.”
+Hardly the stereotype of storytelling that appeared in popular songwriting of the mid '60s, but a prime model of what a perfectly suited set of lyrics can convey with the suitable melody to accompany it.
 It definitely tugs at the heart-strings in its context of “The Music Man.”

 As stated earlier, McCartney’s vocals are "spot on" as to pitch, as well as sung in a respectable and convincing manner.
-His bass work, which shows up higher in the mix because of the subdued acoustic arrangement, is well performed throughout while not too much straying from the key notes occurs, except where the guitar solo is played.
-This allowed him to concentrate on adding a little more intrcacy, since the song was recorded straight without any overdubs and he wasn’t singing during the solo.
+His bass playing, which showed up higher in this mix because of the subdued acoustic arrangement, was well done throughout while not straying too much from the key notes, except for when the guitar solo is performed.
+This allowed him to concentrate on adding a little more intrcacy, since the song was recorded live without any overdubs and he wasn’t singing during the solo.

-Harrison is next to be admired because of his tastefully conceived and executed acoustic guitar solo.
-Second only to his being able to imitate his guitar hero Carl Perkins, he shines the greatest on this track out of all of the early Beatles catalog.
-He also adds little nuances throughout the song which add a great degree of credibility to his musicianship and to The Beatles as a whole.
+George is next to be commended because of his tastefully conceived and executed acoustic guitar solo.
+Second only to his being able to imitate his guitar hero Carl Perkins, Harrison shines the most on this track out of all of the early Beatles catalog.
+He also contributed little nuances to the song which added a great degree of credibility to his musicianship and to The Beatles as a whole.

-After ditching the idea of using the full drum kit arrangement as used by Pete Best in the Decca audition, Ringo pulls off a capable and suitable percussion part on the bongos.
-It is interesting to note that Ringo played a full drum kit in a subdued fashion when they performed the song live, which was done proficiently without the awkwardness apparent in the Pete Best version on the Decca audition.
-Lennon, playing strident rhythm guitar chords, shows himself adept at applying himself to what may otherwise be not his ‘cup of tea.’
-As explained above by Paul, “The fact that we weren’t ashamed of those leanings meant that the band could be a bit more varied.”
+After ditching the idea of using the full drum kit arrangement as Pete Best did in their Decca audition, Ringo pulls off a capable and very suitable percussion part on the bongos.
+It is interesting to note that Ringo played a full drum kit in a subdued fashion when they performed the song live, which was done proficiently without the awkwardness apparent in the Pete Best recording at the Decca audition.
+John, playing strident rhythm guitar chords, shows himself adept at applying himself to what may otherwise be not his "cup of tea."
+As stated above by Paul, “The fact that we were not ashamed of those leanings meant that the band could be a bit more varied.”

 Capitol's "Meet The Beatles" album